hardikshah91/helloworldReactApp/README.md

 # reactapp
-"How to run The Application"
+"How to run the 'Hello World' Application"

 1) clone or download the project.
 2) Go to the specified directory on command prompt